-Transactions in derivative instruments with options cover the debt position (equity only) of the disbursements of the PA Credivalores O'Connor and Gramercy credit for an aggregate face value of US 46.888.476.
+Transactions in derivatives with options cover the debt position of the disbursements of the PA Credivalores O'Connor and Gramercy credit, derivatives that as of September 2024 have an aggregate nominal value of US 35,166,357.

 These financial instruments are valued under the methodology and market value provided by the counterparties, the type of measurement is cash flow.